 The cups themselves house a 50mm driver, which fit over the ears.
 The cups are closed, which help with noise isolation, but unfortunately, produce a very narrow soundstage compared to open-back headphones.
 But for immersion sake, the boomy rumble you get from firing guns or blowing up C4 in a game or even smaller audio cues like shattering glass or footsteps running around a corner.
 The frequency response sits between 15 and 25,000 Hz, which is very generous with all types of media, from games to audio to video media.

-The QPad Q-700 gaming headset uses conventional hard-wired 3.5m jack connection to connect to your PC, or games console as these do work with Xbox and Playstation too, and because of their plug and play nature, make them a wonderful headset to pick up without the need to faff around with drivers or install files.
+The QPad QH-700 gaming headset uses conventional hard-wired 3.5m jack connection to connect to your PC, or games console as these do work with Xbox and Playstation too, and because of their plug and play nature, make them a wonderful headset to pick up without the need to faff around with drivers or install files.
 There’s an extender cable if your PC is sitting on the floor, or if you just need a bit more slack when gaming.
 There’s also a detachable mini condenser microphone which has an adjustable boom arm, which sounds alright, but it’s no match for your usual streaming setup with a Blue Yeti or similar on the desk.
-I use my Q-700s with a GoXLR Mini, and they’re wonderful, as I can get just the right balance by using the slider on the mixer and also the volume wheel on the right earcup.
-There’s also a mute button just above that to cut off audio through your microphone.
+I use my QH-700s with a GoXLR Mini, and they’re wonderful, as I can get just the right balance by using the slider on the mixer and also the volume wheel on the right earcup.
+There’s also a mute button just above that to cut off audio through your microphone if you’re not using something external like an XLR microphone into an audio interface or a USB condenser like a Blue Yeti.
+I don’t use the onboard microphone myself, I have my Rode Podcaster mic plugged into the GoXLR mini.